 More than 500 homes are in the plans at Westview South, a new community coming from Mitchell & Best Home Builders, a Rockville Maryland company.
 Located on Buckeystown Pike, near New Design Road, south of Westview Mall.
 The community will be a mix of three- and four-level town houses, condominiums and houses, with prices ranging from the low $300,000’s to mid-$400,000’s.

 There are 518 approved homes – 122 single-family homes, 178 townhouses and 218 Condos.
-Construction will begin this September, with models open in the Spring.
+Construction will begin soon, with models open in the Spring.
 The homes are not in the city limits, so no city taxes.
 The community will include a clubhouse and a swimming pool.

 The Homewood Suites by Hilton is currently under construction at Westview South off Buckeystown Pike.
 The Westview South Shopping Center has been approved by the county’s planning commission.